mspnp/aks-baseline/04-networking.md

    The spoke creation will emit the following:

      * `appGwPublicIpAddress` - The Public IP address of the Azure Application Gateway (WAF) that will receive traffic for your workload.
-     * `clusterVnetResourceId` - The resource ID of the VNet that the cluster will land in.
+     * `clusterVnetResourceId` - The resource ID of the Virtual network that the cluster, App Gateway, and related will be deployed in.
 E.g. `/subscriptions/[id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-spoke-BU0001A0008-00`
      * `nodepoolSubnetResourceIds` - An array containing the subnet resource IDs of the AKS node pools in the spoke.
 E.g. `[ "/subscriptions/[id]/resourceGroups/rg-enterprise-networking-spokes/providers/Microsoft.Network/virtualNetworks/vnet-hub-spoke-BU0001A0008-00/subnets/snet-clusternodes" ]`

 1. Update the shared, regional hub deployment to account for the requirements of the spoke.